-Cell phones and pagers are to be placed on 'vibrate' during classes/seminars.
+Cell phones and pagers are to be placed on 'do not disturb' during classes/seminars.
+Wearable devices such as Apple watches should be removed so they do not distract you.
 You should not take calls/answer texts unless there is an emergency.
 Policies vary regarding use of computers during classes.
 Some professors request that you do not use them during guest speaker presentations or in general, while others allow their use for focused note taking.
 In either case, please be respectful of the course policies, and if using a computer in class, it should be for class purposes.